Approximately 60 per cent of all crashes in B.C. occur at intersections. That's about 233 crashes every day.*

 That's why the police, the provincial government and ICBC have introduced the intersection safety camera program.
 For more intersection safety tips, see our high-risk driving fact sheet.
 (PDF)

 "Red light" cameras are set up at 140 of the highest-risk intersections across the province to reduce crashes, injuries and deaths.
 Ticket revenue is distributed among all municipalities across B.C. to enhance their policing and community-based public safety programs.

 *Five-year average, ICBC-reported incidents 2008-2012

 Sample images (PDFs):

-For more info about ticket fines, how to pay, and how to dispute, see red light camera tickets »
+For more info about ticket fines, how to pay, and how to dispute, see pay a traffic or red light camera ticket »

 Research from the Insurance Institute for Highway Safety (IIHS) shows camera enforcement in 14 large cities reduces rate of fatal red light running crashes by 24 percent.